Vleerian/Vleerian/README.md

-- 👋 Hi, I’m @Vleerian
-- 👀 I’m interested in Dotnet
-- 🌱 I’m currently trying to learn OpenCL
-- 💞️ I’m looking to collaborate on Cryptography and Machine Learning
+I am a proffessional hater, with an interest in C#/Dotnet

+I'd like to get better at rust, but it means giving up my hard-earned dotnet experience for a whole new paradigm

+I need to sit down and get good with godot, game dev is a passion I am bad at pursuing

-- 📫 How to reach me atagait@hotmail.com
+- 📫 How to reach me vleerian@hotmail.com

 <!---
 Vleerian/Vleerian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.